thomas-hervey/microfrontends/README.md

 ```

 Turborepo will run the `build` script for all publishable dependencies of the `main` app, excluding the `main` app itself, and then publishes the new versions to npm.

-By default, this example uses `acme` as the npm organization.
-To change this, do the following:

-- Rename folders in `packages/*` to replace `acme` with your desired scope
-- Search and replace `acme` with your desired scope
-- Re-run `pnpm install`